-The transcript is the official record of a student's academic program and is released only upon written authorization of the student or by an authorized directive from the judicial system.
-Students who have unpaid balances may have holds placed on their records, which prevent the release of transcripts and/or diplomas.
+The transcript is the official record of a student's academic program.
+It is released only upon written authorization of the student or by an authorized directive from the judicial system.
+Students may certain have holds placed on their records, which prevent the release of transcripts and/or diplomas.
+More information on transcript requests can be found here.